 Throughout his career as a professional pilot and business entrepreneur, Paul maintained a drive to responsibly improve life-saving flight safety programs.
 He began developing innovative training techniques and advanced flight training courses for individual pilots, corporate flight departments, government agencies, and aircraft manufacturers more than two decades ago.
 In additional to being involved in a number of international efforts on evolving LOC-I mitigation in aviation, he is:

 - Co-lead of the NBAA Safety Committee’s Training and Standards Team where he also serves at the founder and lead of the NBAA Safety Committee’s Loss of Control In-flight (LOC-I) Working Group

 - The Recipient of the Dr. Tony Kern Professionalism Award recognizing individual aviation professionals who demonstrate outstanding professionalism and leadership in support of aviation safety in the business aviation industry.

 - A regular speaker on Upset Prevention and Recovery Training at industry aviation safety events to include the Flight Safety Foundation, NBAA Business Aviation Convention & Exhibition (BACE), and the Bombardier Safety Standdown, where he and the APS team proudly provide integrated Loss of Control In-flight training solutions for the Bombardier Leading Edge program

 - A technical aviation article editor for Embry-Riddle Aeronautical University’s JAAER (Journal of Aviation/Aerospace Education and Research) Program

 Paul’s primary focus is to assess the continually changing need for advanced flight training in aviation worldwide.
 As one of only 32 Master Certified Flight Instructors worldwide holding an aerobatic accreditation, his on-going analysis of program effectiveness in relation to market demands keeps APS on the leading edge of providing training solutions to a wide variety of operators.
 His friendly demeanor, combined with in-depth expertise in edge-of-the-envelope aerodynamics and recovery techniques, uniquely bridges the gap between advanced training curricula and a prospective company’s corporate training objectives.
 Paul addresses an organization’s flight training needs through a one-on-one, hands-on approach to customized course development.
-Under his direct supervision in locations in the United States, Canada, Europe, and the Middle East, thousands of professional pilots have successfully trained in standardized UPRT techniques and mitigation strategies.
+Under his direct supervision in locations in the United States, Canada, Europe, and Asia, thousands of professional pilots have successfully trained in standardized UPRT techniques and mitigation strategies.

 A husband and father, Paul spends his free time with family.